Los Angeles Senior High School

 |Students by Grade|

-- The student:teacher ratio of 19:1 has increased from 18:1 over five years.
+- The student:teacher ratio of 19:1 has stayed the same over five years.

 - Los Angeles Unified School District's student population of 642,303 students has stayed relatively flat over five years.